Maxine Albro: Career

+Works

 Starting from 1925, Albro exhibited her works at the annual San Francisco Art Association show and influenced other artists to travel to Mexico, winning local fame as "a little Diego Rivera" and leading to numerous private commissions in 1929 and 1930, including the Spanish Farm fresco for the Allied Arts Guild in Menlo Park, California.
 In 1931, Albro had a major exhibition in New York City, in accord with the modern Mexican art renaissance that had been fostered in the city's galleries.
 Her first showing consisted of 30 paintings and 30 drawings, which The Art Digest called "a critical as well as a popular triumph."

 Albro was one of the few women who were part of the Works Progress Administration's Federal Art Project, a program initiated under President Franklin Roosevelt's New Deal.
 Due to the high rate of joblessness during the Great Depression, these art programs were required to employ female artists, making this period the first time in history in which women were hired without discrimination in the United States.
 Her first WPA commission was for one of the murals at Coit Tower.
 According to Albro, she traded the wall she had originally picked with an adjacent one selected by Victor Arnautoff at his request.
+She was assisted by artist George Michael Gaethke on the Coit Tower mural.

 Throughout the 1930s, Albro executed many commissions under the federal program, including a mosaic at San Francisco State Teacher's College in 1936, over the entrance to Woods Hall at the southeast corner of Haight and Buchanan.
 None of the artists working on the mosaic had ever created art in that medium, and the WPA had to hire an Italian mosaic setter that taught them how to break marble to create mosaic pieces and set them.
 The mosaic is no longer visible, having either been stored and then lost, or destroyed during removal when the campus was moved and the Teacher's College building was renamed to Anderson Hall at the University of California Extension in San Francisco.

 Outside of artwork commissioned for public buildings, Albro painted frescoes for many private homes, including the entrance and courtyard of the Seldon Williams House in Berkeley, California, designed by Julia Morgan and completed in 1928.

-A work of four nudes that Albro painted at the Ebell Women's Club in Los Angeles, titled Portly Roman Sybils, offended the organization's members, and was destroyed in 1935.
-That year, several prominent art critics, including the young Arthur Miller, rose to her defense.
+Maxine Albro painted the The Four Sybils on the walls of the central courtyard of the Ebell Women's Club in the 1930's.
+The "Portly Roman Sybils" offended some of the organization's members and the frescoes were painted over in 1935.
+That year, several prominent art critics, including the young Arthur Millier, rose to her defense.

 "Personally I think they are beautiful decorations which deserve to live and which will be missed," Miller wrote.

 The San Francisco News of May 25, 1935, printed the following:

+In early 2025, portions of the frescoes were uncovered.